Zidan6656/NoSQL/README.md

 ---

 ## 📌 Description (English)
-This repository is part of my personal portfolio and showcases a **hands-on NoSQL database practice video**.
+This repository is part of my personal portfolio and documents a **hands-on NoSQL database practicum** demonstrated through a video recording.
-The video demonstrates my practical understanding of **basic NoSQL concepts and database interaction**, rather than a formal tutorial.
+The video showcases my practical understanding of **basic NoSQL database concepts and operations**, rather than a step-by-step tutorial.

 ---